StevenB96/Theatre-Ticket-Booking-App/README.md

 ### 2. Custom Developer Tooling (The Scaffolding Engine)
 The project features a **custom-built template engine** (`/modelBasedTemplating`) that demonstrates an understanding of "Developer Experience" (DX):
 *   **Code Generation:** Automates the creation of Types, Database logic, API routes, and Admin UI pages for new entities via `npm run generate`.
-*   **Standardization:** Ensures that every new feature follows the same design patterns across all layers of the stack.
+*   **Standardisation:** Ensures that every new feature follows the same design patterns across all layers of the stack.

-### 3. Data Visualization & Analytics
+### 3. Data Visualisation & Analytics
 The Admin portal transforms raw relational data into actionable insights using **Recharts**:
-*   **Revenue Tracking:** Complex SQL aggregations visualized as Bar charts.
+*   **Revenue Tracking:** Complex SQL aggregations visualised as Bar charts.
 *   **Sales Performance:** Pie charts that dynamically calculate unsold inventory vs. bookings.
-*   **Seating Visualizer:** A responsive visual map representing theatre zones and real-time seat occupancy.
+*   **Seating Visualiser:** A responsive visual map representing theatre zones and real-time seat occupancy.

 ### 4. Enterprise-Grade DevOps & Testing
 *   **Playwright E2E Testing:** A comprehensive suite that tests the entire entity lifecycle, managing strict database dependencies (Theatres → Shows → Performances → Tickets).
-*   **Multi-Stage Docker builds:** Optimized multi-stage `Dockerfile` that handles testing and building in a Playwright-ready environment before deploying to a slim production runner.
+*   **Multi-Stage Docker builds:** Optimised multi-stage `Dockerfile` that handles testing and building in a Playwright-ready environment before deploying to a slim production runner.

 ---